jolicode/Badass-Pageflow/README.md

    * `right`: name of the controller to load in the right nav button position
    * `center`: name of the controller to load in the center nav button position
    * `left`: name of the controller to load in the left nav button position
+ * `direction`: the direction in which the new child should be opened:
+   * `top`: +1 for one screen below, -1 for one screen upper, 0 for an horizontal path.
+You may use floating values
+   * `left`: +1 for one screen on the right, -1 for one screen on the left, 0 for a vertical transition.
+You may use floating values

 #### Closing the current page of the pageflow